Dynamical System Analysis of a Five-Dimensional Cosmological Model: COSMOLOGICALLY INTERESTING SOLUTIONS

-which indicates that the final size of the fifth dimension turns out to be $b_o$ as $t \rightarrow \infty$.
-This expression gives a particular solution analyzed in \cite{moham,bringmann1} where the extra dimension is assumed to be stabilized.
-Another particular solution of the form $b=1/a^q$ was studied in \cite{moham} which is again the limiting case of Eq.\autoref{eq:ext_scale_compact} as $t \rightarrow 0$ and for $q=1$.
+which indicates that the final size of the fifth dimension turns out to be $b_o$ for $\Omega_h \in (-1,1)$ as $t \rightarrow \infty$.
+This expression gives a particular solution analyzed in (\cite{moham,bringmann1}) where the extra dimension is assumed to be stabilized.
+Another particular solution of the form $b=1/a^q$ was studied in (\cite{moham}) which is again the limiting case of Eq.\autoref{eq:ext_scale_compact} as $t \rightarrow 0$ and for $q=1$.
+For $\Omega_h \in (-\infty,-1) \cup (1,\infty)$ the situation is the same as the isotropic fluid case.

 Now let us compare our results for a flat universe with the effect of the curvature by using phase planes given above.
 Looking at green curves in Fig.\autoref{fig:cur_ext_rad} and Fig.\autoref{fig:cur_ext_lambda}, we see identical flow directions both of which belong to an isotropic flat universe.
 On this invariant manifold, under the condition $1-w_5>0$, repeller and attractor points are seen to be $\Omega_h = -1$ (Point A) and $\Omega_h = 1$ (Point C), respectively.
-It is noteworthy to point out that the eigenvalues for these critical points in one-dimension are $\lambda = \pm 2(1-w_5)$ which, not surprisingly, appear as exponents in Eq.\autoref{eq:extdimscaleisotropicflat} to determine the time evolution of the scale factor $b(t)$.
+It is noteworthy to point out that the eigenvalues for these critical points in one-dimension are $\lambda = \pm 2(1-w_5)$ which also appear as the exponents in Eq.\autoref{eq:extdimscaleisotropicflat} to determine the time evolution of the scale factor $b(t)$.
 Depending on the characters of these fixed points, $b(t)$ will either tend to zero or become linearly proportional to $a(t)$ as mentioned before.
-On the other hand, if we change the curvature index from $k=0$ to $k=-1$, phase diagrams in figures become two dimensional and we obtain a very different result in Fig.\autoref{fig:cur_ext_rad} as the radiation component gives solutions in which the stabilization is achieved.
-In Fig.\autoref{fig:cur_ext_lambda}, the attractor remains unaltered and solution curves produce the same final picture as the invariant manifold for the case of a cosmological constant dominated universe.
+On the other hand, if we change the curvature index from $k=0$ to $k=-1$, phase diagrams in figures become two dimensional and we obtain a different result for the parameters in Fig.\autoref{fig:cur_ext_rad} as the radiation component gives solutions in which the stabilization is achieved.
+In Fig.\autoref{fig:cur_ext_lambda}, the attractor remains unaltered and solution curves produce the same final picture as those of the invariant manifold for the case of a cosmological constant dominated universe.
 Thus, we see that while the stabilization of extra dimension cannot be achieved for an isotropic flat universe, it is possible to obtain such an outcome with the addition of the curvature term as long as $w > -1/3$.